lgbt-foundation/whitepaper/whitepaper.md

 ### Network Acceleration Program and Incentives

-To kickstart the ecosystem of the launch partners and future LGBT Foundation members, a significant portin of the Tokens will be granted to the users of the participating partners.
+To kickstart the ecosystem of the launch partners and future LGBT Foundation members, a significant portion of the Tokens will be granted to the users of the participating partners.
 This will allow each app or community to immediately utilize the Tokens and to move existing reward programs seamlessly to the LGBT Token.

 The Tokens will be carefully assigned to partners in the coming years as approved by the LGBT Token Advisory Board.

 Additional Tokens are being used as compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors to the LGBT Foundation.
 All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

 Furthermore, some Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisers from a wide range of backgrounds.
-The Tokens will be generally in lock-up and are vested based on milestones such as reaching a certain adaption rate or bringing a certain number of partners on board.
+The Tokens will be generally in lock-up and are vested based on milestones such as reaching a certain adoption rate or bringing a certain number of partners on board.

 ### Token Reserve